 - white rice, cooked, for serving

-Preheat a large wok or cast iron skillet over high heat, then add the oil.
-When the oil is shimmering, swirl the oil around. then working in batches, add half the beef, searing on all sides, shaking or moving the pan until the meat is seared on all sides, slightly charred and medium rare, 3-5 minutes.
-(Feel free to use a tongs to turn and arrange beef as necessary.)
+Preheat a large wok or cast-iron skillet over high heat, then add the oil.
+When the oil is shimmering, swirl the oil around. then working in batches, add half the beef, searing on all sides, shaking or moving the pan until the meat is seared on all sides, slightly charred and medium-rare, 3-5 minutes.
+(Feel free to use tongs to turn and arrange beef as necessary.)
 Set the meat aside on a plate, tented to keep warm, and repeat with remaining beef.